 The Sacred Mountain Retreat program has purposefully been designed around the sacred mountains of China.
 Due to the protected setting of these sites, many traditional arts have survived more unscathed here than anywhere else in China.
 In particular, Sichuan province in southwest China is recognized as one of the ancient cradles of Chinese medical culture, where tribal shamanism evolved into the complex system of Daoist hermit practice.
 Laozi is said to have spent the last years of his life there, and Zhang Daoling, the founder of Daoism as a monastic form of practice, lived on several of its revered peaks.

-The “base camp” for this year’s trip will be on Mt.
+The “base camp” for this year’s trip will be Mt.
 Qingcheng, a sacred Daoist mountain that forms the cultural and geographic border between the Chinese mainland and Tibet.
 It is one of China’s primordial sites where the Chinese quest for perfect health and longevity once began.
-Since time immemorial, the lush yin energy of this archetypical mountain has attracted many seekers of the Way, and many Buddhist and Daoist cultivational lineages trace their origins back to this Chinese outpost of the Himalayas.
-Our group will have the rare opportunity to stay in the inner courtyards of Puzhao Temple, a Buddhist institution where Heiner first studied Qigong in 1990 and where he has since cultivated a close relationship with the current spiritual leader, Abbess Guozheng.
+Since time immemorial, the lush yin energy of this archetypical mountain has attracted many seekers of the Way, and many Buddhist and Daoist lineages trace their origins back to this Chinese outpost of the Himalayas.
+In addition to exploring some of the monasteries and teahouses on this primarily Daoist mountain, the group will have the opportunity to explore the environs of Tianguo Si (Paradise Temple) and Puzhao Si (Temple of Compassionate Radiance).
+Puzhao Si is the place where Heiner first studied Qigong in 1990 and has since cultivated a close relationship with the current spiritual leader, Abbess Guozheng.
 Puzhao Temple is surrounded by tea plantations and prepares some of the best vegetarian food in all of China.
-We will also have ample opportunity to hike up the mountain and explore some of the many Daoist monasteries and teahouses nestled into its flanks.

 Altogether, it is our hope that from this dense fabric of lectures, practice sessions, tea tastings and sacred mountain walks will emerge a deep feeling for the way of Eastern thinking, as well as a sense of the profound value of traditional culture in general.